 Terry Labonte #5 car Kellogg's Racing Team cereal mail-ins:

-Hendrick team transporter/hauler/semi, about 14" long, the 2001 version.
-Die cast cab, plastic trailer/container.
-These had problems with the tires splitting, so they offered replacement transporters if you returned the cab and tires, which I did for my two.
-So mine have the better tires.
-M.I.B., and nice colorful piece.
-I think they said these were a $14.95 retail value.
-Yours for only...$8 ea.
-(View)
+Hendrick team transporter/hauler/semi trailer, the 2001 version.
+JUST the trailer, not the cab.
+These had problems with the tires splitting, so they offered replacement transporters if you returned the cab and tires, which I did for my other two, but not this one.
+It has 1 bad tire that I know of.
+Nice colorful piece.
+Buy it for only...$3 (View)

 1999 Pull 'N Go cars.
 Pull-back action, 1:64 scale, some versions have Hot Wheels on the bottom, but not all.
 Bagged, with decal sheet.
 I have (pictured in order) 1 Corn Flakes, and 1 NASCAR Racers.
 Only...$2 ea.
 (View)